MeliroseLiwag/AudioClassification_AnimalCalls/README.md

 See the full report and analyses in the file [`FinalReport.pdf`](/FinalReport.pdf)

 # Description
 This project explores the use of regular Machine Learning techniques (such as Gaussian Mixture Models (GMM) and Support Vector Machines (SVM)) in classifying audio files.
-As we learned, simple machine-learning techniques could be used on images for a simple classification prompt.
+As we learned, simple Machine Learning techniques could be used on images for a simple classification prompt.
 Audio files could be simplified into a matrix of values in the same way that images can be simplified into a matrix of pixel values.
 With this, we decided to experiment with using image classification methods and expanded on said methods for audio classification.

 # Novelty
 1. Attempts classification on audio files